 This is one of my favorite shoots that I look forward to every year.
 The fishing is great, the scenery is superb and the local people are the salt of the Earth.
 It’s the people that bring me back year after year.
 The culture, spirit and tradition of the old world are still alive and well.

 Ol’ Henry got it right, but I’ve already knew it since a kid ….
 “Many men go fishing all of their lives without knowing that it is not fish they are after.” … But sometimes I get too busy and forget, that is until I visit the quieter parts of the World, where time stops and Mother Nature roams free.

 Last summer I had the opportunity to do some film and photo work for Patagonia.
 Nothing fancy, capture b-roll and shoot still images.
-You never know what will get used, so its always a pleasant surprise to see the final production.
+You never know what will get used, so it’s always a pleasant surprise to see the final production.
 It’s great to live those moments again.
-It was a great chance to work with so many great people, some long time friends and somehow ones.
+It was a great chance to work with so many great people, some long time friends, and somehow ones.

-I was able to help capture footage for Yvon Chouinard and Maru Mazzo for their upcoming new book, Simple Fly Fishing Techniques for Tenkara and Rod & Reel for A tid-bit of footage used.
+I was able to help capture footage for Yvon Chouinard and Maru Mazzo for their upcoming new book, Simple Fly Fishing Techniques for Tenkara and Rod & Reel for A tidbit of the footage used.
 It was great to spend the day with Yvon and Maru.
 I enjoy every opportunity I get to spend time YC.
 It’s inspiring to me talk to a person who does what he says and lives what he leads: A dirtbag in every sense of the word.